- The Source Code Manager

 - Working in offline mode with SCM

 The development of a large IS system requires the participation of several developers.
 These developers must work on a single WEBDEV project while sharing the different resources (queries, classes, ...).

-To share a project, you have the ability to use:
+To share a project, you can use the Source Code Manager.

 WEBDEV innovates regarding the management of teamwork with the Source Code Manager (also called SCM).

-Entirely integrated in the environment, the Source Code Manager (SCM) is used to:
+The Source Code Manager (SCM), which is fully integrated in the environment, is used to:

 - make teamwork easier and faster,

 - store the history of modifications and versions,